-Abraham Lincoln is the president of the USA who has left the most indelible mark in the history of this great country.
-Nevertheless, if I have dedicated this entry to this politician that went down into history as the best US president, it is because he also had a strong influence on the patent world.
+Abraham Lincoln is the president of the USA who has left the most indelible mark on the history of this great country.
+Nevertheless, if I have dedicated this entry to this politician that went down in history as the most popular US president, it is because he also had a strong influence on the patent world.
 In a previous post ,devoted to politicians who were also inventors,I already higlighted that Abraham Lincoln filed a patent application.

 During his adolescence and young adulthood he used to sail along the Missisipi river and on several occasions he reached New Orleans from Illinois , where he lived.
 He was often faced with the problem of the ship running aground because of sandbanks.
 Lincoln tried to design a system that would allow boats to overcome those sandbanks, without the need of applying a huge force as he had often witnessed.
 He invented a ship comprising a plurality of floats that could be inflated whenever there was a need to get over a sandbank.
 The application US6469 was entitled “Buoying Vessels over Shoals” and was filed in 1847 when Lincoln was staying in Washington as a member of congress.
 The patent was granted on the 22nd of May in 1849.

 In those years, it was necessary to file a model simultaneously with the patent application.
 There was a fire at the USPTO in 1877 that destroyed most of those models but this one was preserved and is exhibited in one of the Smithsonian museums.
 The invention was never manufactured and experts believe it would not have worked properly.

 Abraham Lincoln had a strong attraction towards inventions and patents and as a lawyer was involved in patent-related litigation.
 Furthermore, he gave two famous speeches on inventions and patents, which are going to be analysed.